-House Republican leaders meet with Rep. Madison Cawthorn after comments about ‘orgy’ invitation and drug use
+McCarthy: Cawthorn ‘did not tell the truth’ about orgy, drug claims

+Cawthorn was seen leaving McCarthy’s office Wednesday morning after a meeting that lasted about half an hour.
+House Minority Whip Steve Scalise (R-La.) also attended the meeting, according to Politico.

+“There’s a lot of different things that can happen.
+But I just told him he’s lost my trust.
+He’s going to have to earn it back,” McCarthy told reporters, Politico reported.
+“I mean, he’s got a lot of members very upset.”

-Spokespeople for McCarthy, Scalise and Cawthorn did not immediately respond to requests for comment.
+A McCarthy spokesman confirmed the leader’s remarks.
+Spokespeople for Scalise and Cawthorn did not immediately respond to requests for comment.

 In an interview last week with the “Warrior Poet Society” podcast, Cawthorn was asked whether the hit television show “House of Cards” was an accurate reflection of life in the nation’s capital.
 Cawthorn responded by talking about the “sexual perversion that goes on in Washington” and suggested that he had been invited to an “orgy” by an unnamed lawmaker.

 “I mean, being kind of a young guy in Washington, where the average age is probably 60 or 70 — you know, I look at all these people, a lot of them that I’ve always looked up to through my life, always paid attention to politics, guys that, you know.
 Then all of the sudden you get invited to, like, ‘Oh hey, we’re going to have kind of a sexual get-together at one of our homes.
-You should come,’” Cawthorn said in the interview, which was reported Sunday by Business Insider.
+You should come,’ ” Cawthorn said in the interview, which was reported Sunday by Business Insider.
 “And I’m like, ‘What?
 What did you just ask me to come to?’
 And then you realize they’re asking you to come to an orgy.”

 Cawthorn also claimed that he had witnessed unnamed prominent figures in Washington doing cocaine.